mattxwang/qwerhacks-web-dev-workshop/README.md

 # 🌈 Intro to Web Development (with React & Firebase) Workshop (at QWER Hacks 2020)

+**Note: this workshop is now outdated.
+Please check out the [2021 version](https://github.com/malsf21/qwerhacks-21-workshops), which splits things up better, uses React Hooks, and has prerecorded videos to go along with!!**

 Hey there!
 This repo contains the finished product of QWER Hacks 2020's Intro to Web Development (with React & Firebase) workshop, and a written guide that summarizes and expands upon the content of the workshop.
 For reference, our goal is to develop a chatroom application; you can view a deployed version of the finished product [here](https://qwer-hacks-2020.herokuapp.com/) (it's a Heroku instance, so it might take a bit of time to boot up).

 It assumes basic understanding of programming fundamentals (e.g. functions, conditionals, variables) and a bit of experience with object-oriented programming, but doesn't explicitly assume previous HTML, CSS, JS, React, or Firebase experience.
 However, if you don't have experience with HTML/CSS/JS, I 100% recommend that you look at some of the [appendix resources](#appendix) first, since this document/workshop brushes over the details.